 Participating community accountability that ensures that the Board and executives perform functions in line with the wishes and expectations of the ICANN community.

 The ATRT2 believes that all of these forms of accountability must be considered – and balanced.
 In other words, the “public interest” and the interests of “individual stakeholders” are interdependent.
-The RT also believes that the public interest is served, ultimately, by creating an environment in which all stakeholders can be assured that the rules will be (i) debated; (ii) refined to reflect relevant input from the community, including the community of governments participating in the ICANN process; and (iii) honored.
+The ATRT2 also believes that the public interest is served, ultimately, by creating an environment in which all stakeholders can be assured that the rules will be (i) debated; (ii) refined to reflect relevant input from the community, including the community of governments participating in the ICANN process; and (iii) honored.

+In this review transparent is defined as:

+XXX

+This has the impact that with respect to its work, the ATRT2 assumes that ICANN’s transparency should encompass at least the following three spheres:

 Work Methodology